Stimson-Center/stimson-web-scraper/README.md

 ```
 ## Install the selenium-webdriver

-You will need to download the Selenium Chrome driver component to work with
+You must download and install the Selenium Chrome driver component so that website page scraping
-browsers.
+can work properly.
 The driver for Chrome is a standalone executable that should be placed on your system
 [PATH].

 ```bash